rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 To deploy the AWS infrastructure, you need to have an AWS account and the AWS CLI installed.

-The Terraform script will create an EC2 instance with the necessary ports open to run the Routing Service.
+The Terraform script creates an EC2 instance with the necessary ports open to run the Routing Service.

 It also logs in to your Docker Hub account to where the Docker image is stored after being created in the previous step.
 If you are using another Docker registry, you need to change the terraform script.